"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - Your cancer has spread to your brain.
 You might be able to take part if it hasn’t got worse in the past 8 weeks

-- You have had radiotherapy in the last 6 weeks, (unless it was to control symptoms (palliative radiotherapy)) or radiotherapy to more than 25% of your bone marrow in the past 8 weeks
+- You have had radiotherapy in the last 2 weeks unless it was to control your symptoms (palliative radiotherapy)

-- You have had more than 3 chemotherapy regimens after your cancer spread to other parts of your body (metastatic cancer)
+- You have had more than 3 chemotherapy regimens after your cancer spread to other parts of your body (

 - You have had a bone marrow transplant